JFSvensson/1DV610_L2_JFSvensson/README.md

 ### 0.2.2
 Updated README.md with clearer instructions for installation and usage.

+### 0.2.3
+Code cleaning and fixing som errors in README.md.

 ## License
 This project is part of "laboration 2" in the course "1DV610 - Introduktion till mjukvarukvalitet" at Linnéuniversitetet.
 It's published under MIT License.